itsbenchen/amazon-clone/README.txt

-This is an Amazon clone that's made with ReactJS with the use of Stripe, Axios, and Moment APIs.
-Google Firebase is used to help with the backend and deployment testing.
+This is an Amazon clone that's made with ReactJS with the use of Stripe, Axios, and Moment libraries.
+NodeJS and Google Firebase is used to help with the backend and deployment testing.

+Stripe was used for building payment flows
+Axios to help with the HTTP requests
+Moment library to format dates
+NodeJS for the backend server
+Firebase for the real-time database usage

 npm installs (/amazon-clone):
     npm i @stripe/stripe-js